Spinal narrowing overview

 Who is at risk for spinal narrowing?

 Although a neck or back injury can lead to spinal stenosis in people of any age, most spinal narrowing can be found in people who are middle-aged or older.
-Over the years, the spinal anatomy is subjected to a wide range of stress-inducing movement, including bending, twisting and turning.
-It is these movements that cause the anatomical elements in the spine to naturally degenerate as an individual ages.
+This is because, over the years the spinal anatomy is subjected to a wide range of stress-inducing movement, including bending, twisting and turning.
+It is these movements that can partially contribute to the anatomical elements in the spine naturally degenerating as an individual ages.
 The vertebrae, intervertebral discs, ligaments, muscles and joints of the spine naturally begin to wear down and compress, and abnormalities such as bone spurs, herniated discs and ossified ligaments are fairly common results.
-It is this natural spinal deterioration that tends to contribute directly to the narrowing of the spinal column.
+This natural spinal deterioration tends to contribute directly to the narrowing of the spinal column.
 Some common risk factors for developing spinal stenosis include:

 - Genetics — inherited traits can make certain people more vulnerable to spinal stenosis, and in rare cases, some individuals are born with an abnormally narrow spine.

 - Age.
 People who are 50 or older are more likely to develop stenosis of the spine.

 - Obesity — excess body weight places more stress on the spine, which can lead to instability and tissue damage.

 - Injury history.
 A spinal injury that is experienced early in life can affect spinal stability later on.